manuelmusngi/systematic-options/README.md

 - Volatility Arbitrage

-The project is a simple architecture designed for scalability and clarity which separates:
+The project is a simple strategy pattern architecture designed for scalability and clarity which separates:

 - Data handling
 - Derivatives modeling